kate-orlova/sitecore-cdp/README.md

 ```
  <script src="scripts/sitecore-engage-library.js"></script>
  ```
-3. Create a new JavaScript file based on the code example provided in `..\src\scripts\sitecore-cdp-create-a-view-event.js` and replace the placeholder values with specific data you would like to track on the View event in Sitecore CDP;
+3. Create a new JavaScript file based on the code example provided in `..\src\scripts\sitecore-engage-create-a-view-event.js` and replace the placeholder values with specific data you would like to track on the View event in Sitecore CDP;

- 4. Import the created `sitecore-cdp-create-a-view-event.js` JavaScript file in your website page template right after the Boxever JavaScript Library initialisation script:
+ 4. Import the created `sitecore-engage-create-a-view-event.js` JavaScript file in your website page template right after the Engage JavaScript Library initialisation script:
 ```
- <script src="scripts/sitecore-cdp-create-a-view-event.js"></script>
+ <script src="scripts/sitecore-engage-create-a-view-event.js"></script>
  ```
  5. All is ready now and you can start browsing the captured events in Sitecore CDP.
-Note, that you should use the browser ID to find your VIEW events in the Sitecore CDP & Personalize application.
+Note, that you should use the Browser ID or Guest ID to find your VIEW events in the Sitecore CDP & Personalize application.

 # Full Stack Experience in the Sitecore Personalize